midastouchprd/osm-code-challenge/README.md

 ## Requirements

-- widgets and instructions should be submitted as posts and updates as puts
+- widgets and instructions should be submitted as posts and updates as puts DONE
-- multiple widgets or instructions can be submitted at once
+- multiple widgets or instructions can be submitted at once DONE
-- instructions have a unique key based on direction and criteria – new entries overwrite old ones
+- instructions have a unique key based on direction and criteria – new entries overwrite old ones DONE
 - an instruction dictates what color a widget should be colored based on the criteria
 - “incoming” means the widget should be updated before being committed to the db and saved in db